Supersheep50/jons-videogame-news/testing.md

 ### Manual Testing

 The site was tested manually by going through all CRUD screens and forms, and ensuring error validation and functionality.
+The HTML, Python and Javascript code was all manually tested as shown below.

 | Test Case | Pass? | Screenshot |